 ”Refreshing to hear music of such originality and quality for a change.”
 WOUI (college radio), Chicago, USA

-"As well her acoustic guitar skills, her vocal and songwriting capabilities are first-class....The CD is superbly recorded and certainly will impress a wide audience which is a wonderful journey from the inside."
-Henk te Veldhuis, BRIDGE GUITAR REVIEWS, Netherlands
+"As well her acoustic guitar skills, her vocal and songwriting capabilities are first-class . . . " Henk te Veldhuis, Bridge Guitar Reviews, Netherlands

 “Young’s second disc shows the promise of good things to come and I can’t wait.”
 Eric Thom, Exclaim, Canada